top of page

 VERONIKA SKLIAROVA & PARADE-FEST

-Veronika Skliarova from Parade-Fest and Zoe Lafferty from Artists On The Frontline first began collaborating in 2020.
-Travelling across Ukraine conducting in-depth research, their projects focused on how arts, activism and social movements have come together to fight political change and the power of cultural resistance in the face of Russian colonisation, invasion, and censorship in the last 100 years.
-Each iteration of their work pushes the boundaries of testimony, blending it with digital technology to amplify stories on the global stage.
+Veronika Skliarova from ART DOT and Zoe Lafferty from Artists On The Frontline first began collaborating in 2020.
+Travelling across Ukraine, they have collaborated with those using arts, activism and social movements to fight political change and explore the use of culture in the face of Russian colonisation, invasion, and censorship.
+Each iteration of their work pushes the boundaries of testimony, blending it with digital technology to amplify stories of resistance on the global stage.

 Social-Fire and Rage-7688-pete-carr.jpg